 Alexandra Joraanstad, M.S.

-Research Associate Alexandra Joraanstad has more than 10 years of experience conducting social services evaluation research, with a focus on programs serving parents and children from birth to age 5.
-Her work has primarily concentrated on implementation and outcome evaluations of evidence-based home visiting programs.
+Alexandra Joraanstad has more than 10 years of experience conducting social science research and evaluation.
+Her work has primarily focused on home visiting programs serving caregivers and children from birth to age 5.
+She has contributed to national, tribal, and state-level evaluations of evidence-based home visiting programs.

 At JBA, Joraanstad assists the National Home Visiting Resource Center project, working with national home visiting models to collect, clean, and analyze data for the project’s flagship yearbook.
-She is conducting a literature review for the Supporting Family Economic Well-Being Through Home Visiting project and developing a reflective supervision measure for the Supporting and Strengthening the Home Visiting Workforce project.
+She is developing a reflective supervision measure for the Supporting and Strengthening the Home Visiting Workforce project and coordinating interested party engagement for the Home Visiting Assessments of Implementation Quality project.

 Joraanstad has also provided research, writing, and fact-checking support for several home visiting projects, including—